Chapter 17.39

 2. Outdoor seating shall be provided at common usable open space areas.

 3. Any playground area must be visible to multiple units to provide casual surveillance and be separated from traffic.
-Benches or picnic tables for adults that are accompanying younger children shall be provided.
+Benches or picnic tables for adults that accompany younger children shall be provided.

 4. Configuration of Usable Open Space.
 Required usable open space areas shall be designed and located as follows:

 a.
-Courtyards shall be enclosed fully or partially on a minimum of two sides by buildings that include residential units and/or community buildings; and shall have a minimum dimension of twenty feet.
-Courtyards shall at a minimum include hardscape, landscaping, seating with a table or tables.
+Courtyards shall be enclosed fully or partially on a minimum of two sides by buildings that include residential units and/or community buildings with entries and windows facing the courtyard; and shall have a minimum dimension of twenty feet.
+Courtyards shall at a minimum include hardscape, landscaping, and seating with a table or tables.

 b.
 Rooftop terraces shall include tables, chairs, and landscaping at a minimum.
 The rooftop terrace shall be designed and constructed to ensure that interior noise levels of adjacent uses are in compliance with Section 17.30.050.